JJahidHasan11/Car-Game/README.md

 • Open the files in PyCharm.
 • Run 'main.py'.
 • The game opens and you can explore the different features and play!

+Project Structure

+The project has seven code files which are named car, game, gamemode, interface, main, multiplayer and powerups.
+In addition there are two file storing the images and the sounds used in the game.

+The car file is used to create the Car class, which is used to create cars in the other files.

+The game file takes care of the game itself, allowing the player to move their car and enabling the spawning of enemy cars and power ups.

+The gamemode file does the same for the special game mode, making sure the player can shoot at the incoming cars and bombs appearing on the road.

+Interface is used to display the other screens in the game like settings, credits, info, how to play, game, select difficulty and select game mode screen.

+The multiplayer file has the functionalities for the multiplayer game.
+It ensures that the two cars colors can be chosen in the beginning, the cars can't go through each other and at the end of a race there is a winner.

+Power ups are defined in the powerup file.

+Lastly, the main file is used for running the game.